Across the road is Bream Rugby Club. Their building was opened in 1927 as Bream Miners Welfare Hall.

 The hall had seating for 300 people, a stage, a balcony and acetylene lighting, as even in 1927 electricity was not yet available in the district.

-Currently (2020) the future of the Hall, so proudly opened in 1927 by Mr Ralph Williams, is in doubt as Bream Rugby Club wishes to re-locate to new clubhouse and sell the large car park for the erection of new houses.
+Currently (2022) the future of the Hall, so proudly opened in 1927 by Mr Ralph Williams, is in doubt as Bream Rugby Club wishes to re-locate to a new clubhouse and has sold the large car park here for the erection of new houses.

 The next building down the hill was built as Bream Post Office.
 Like the florist at Bream Schools, it has a hidden pillar holding up the second floor to allow large areas of window to be fitted.
 However, as it was built early in the 1900’s, the fittings were made with real wood, not the composite materials we use today.